OpenNyAI/Opennyai/docs/source/getting_started/Installation.rst

 The predictions of each of the models is added at the sentence level.

-For each of the sentence in an output ,
+For each of the sentence in an output,

-* 'labels' provide predicted rhetorical role.
+'labels' provide predicted rhetorical role.

-* 'in_summary' denoted if this sentence is selected in the summary.
+'in_summary' denoted if this sentence is selected in the summary.

-* 'entities' provide the list of extracted named entities in that sentence.
+'entities' provide the list of extracted named entities in that sentence

 .. code-block:: python